Subscribe & Save·7 min read

 • Subscribe & Save Top-Off.
 A subscriber orders extra of a product they already subscribe to, at their S&S discount.
 Almost all of today’s activity, and the half that may be working.

-Both run on your own S&S discount, with no Amazon funding.
+Both programs run on your own S&S discount, with no Amazon funding.
 Everything measurable today is the first kind.

 At a glance: about 95% of top-off orders went to existing subscribers, the discount doubled from 5% to 10%, and the same subscribers reorder about 18% more year over year.